deepmanwani18/Profile.fyi-Assignment/readme.md

 # Profile.fyi Assignment
 1. checkout to project directory and run `npm install`
 2. use `npm start` to get the project up and running
 3. using live swiggy APIs.
+Please please install cors chrome extesion [https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en] to get the app working